RBCanty/Roblonski/README.md

      into one location.  **common_macros.py** is for mechanical operations and **common_abstractions.py** is for handling calibration curves and their effects on serial dilutions.

+### Getting Started
+Some values, such as communication ports and directories, will require updating based on your machine.
+The values which require updates are called out in each subdirectory's ReadMe file.

+To test the operation of a new platform the files pilot_arm.py (in user_interface/) and common_macros.py (in workflows/) allow you to move the liquid handler's robotic arm and pipette liquids using a simple graphical user interface and allow you to sample vials and measure their spectra, respectively.

 ### Notes
 Many of these concepts are explained in more detail in the Tutorial.
 To see example code immediately, view the workflows folder.